ircmaxell/programming-with-anthony/Completed/Closures.md

 Even if they are named functions!

-And considering that the root scope is the global scope, All functions are nested inside the global scope.
+And considering that the root scope is the global scope, All functions are nested inside of the global scope.

 Therefore, all functions in JavaScript are automatically closures!

+To close out, let's look at a piece of code, and track the variables through it.

+The interesting thing here, is that we need to declare a variable with the var keyword in order for it to be defined in the current function's scope.

+Otherwise, when we access a variable from a parent's scope, We're accessing the parent's variable...